Order of Visit: High Point #41

 When to Visit: This hike is on private property and only open to the public only a handful of times each year.
 The Highpointer’s Club publishes each year’s open access dates HERE.

 Entrance Fees/Permits: None.
-However, this high point is located on a Jean and Wayne Wuebbels’ farm.
-The owners ask that visitors respect their privacy and only attempt to visit to the open access dates (no exceptions!).
+However, this high point is located on Jean and Wayne Wuebbels’ farm.
+The owners ask that visitors respect their privacy and only attempt to visit on the open access dates (no exceptions!).
 Their only other rules are:

 Parking: Visitors should park on Charles Mound Road.
 This is a narrow road with no shoulder, so all cars should park on the north side of the road to allow other vehicle traffic to pass.
 There are no bathrooms or portapotties available.